xdrip/xdrip_docs/docs/install/libre2.md

 <img src="../images/M-StaSNotToday.png" style="zoom:75%;" />

 Wait 60 seconds & NFC scan again with xDrip+.
 This adds the sensor as the BT device that xDrip+ will take the readings from.
-Expect to see NEW SENSOR STARTED notification, and you should then be in the "Collecting Initial Readings" screen.
+Expect to see NEW SENSOR STARTED notification.
+If you are set to No Calibration", you should see the first reading immediately.
+If you have set Calibration, you should then be in the "Collecting Initial Readings" screen.
 You will now need to wait between 3 and 15 minutes for 3 readings to be received, and then you will be taken to the **Calibrate Sensor?** prompt.
 After entering the calibration data, the Libre 2 sensor should be bonded to xDrip+, and should deliver readings every 5 minutes.